 THE TOURIST INFORMATION CENTRE

-The Tourist Information Centre (TIC) is based in the Heritage Centre at the junction of Church Lane and Rowberry Street, HR7 4DU next to the Public Hall and one of the two public carparks.
-The Centre is also home to Bromyard Art Studio’s and Gallery.
+The TIC is based in the Heritage Centre at the junction of Church Lane/Rowberry Street, HR7 4DU.
+The Centre is also home to an Art Gallery & Studio and a picture framer.
 It is manned by a group of local volunteers and is the starting point for the Town’s Heritage Trail.